kfolkes/nsbe46/README.md

 In your terminal window, press Ctrl+C to exit the Flask development server.

-# Now it's time to Deploy
+# Now it's time to deploy
 ```
 az webapp up --sku F1 -n <app-name>